 The Dane Anlaff (possibly Sihtric's son), Owen of Cumberland and Constantine, King of the Scots sailed into the Humber to invade Northumbria.
 Athelstan's speed at raising his army that marched north put paid to any plans of invasion and a fierce battle occurred (Brunanburgh near Beverley ?) in which many Danish kings and earls were killed.

-Constantine abdicated in 943 to retire to a monastery.
+Constantine the Scottish king abdicated in 943 to retire to a monastery.
 Malcolm I became ruler of Scotland.

 Cranmer, Thomas (Archbishop of Canterbury)